Auvergne-Rhône-Alpes Tourist Attractions

 Traboules of Lyon

-Best Way to Visit the Traboules
+Best Way to Visit the Traboules in Lyon

 About the Traboules of Lyon

-Later in the 19th century, when Lyon became a major center for silk trade, the traboules allowed the canuts (the name given to the silk traders in Lyon) to easily move their goods from the places of production to the markets located in the city center.
+Later in the 19th century, when Lyon became a major center for the silk trade, the traboules allowed the canuts (the name given to the silk traders in Lyon) to easily move their goods from the places of production to the markets located in the city center.
 Because most of the traboules were covered, they also protected the bolts of precious silk from rain, allowing goods transportation even in inclement weather.

-Thanks to their usefulness in the daily life of the people of Lyon, the traboules became over the years a characteristic feature of Lyon’s town planning from the Renaissance until the 19th century.
+Thanks to their usefulness in the daily life of the people of Lyon, traboules became over the years a characteristic feature of Lyon’s town planning from the Renaissance until the 19th century.
 Their integration into the city’s urban planning was even planned from the construction of the building.

-Because of their secret nature, some of these traboules were the landmarks of the Canut Revolts, the major revolts which occurred between 1831 and 1848.
-They were among the first well-defined worker uprisings of the period known as the Industrial Revolution.
+Because of their secret nature, some of these traboules were the landmarks of the Canut Revolts, the major revolts that occurred between 1831 and 1848.
+They were among the first well-defined worker uprisings of the period known as the “Industrial Revolution.”

 Best Traboules to Visit in Lyon